dnguyenhong/crystalline-cognition-framework/README.md

 ---

-> Plug it in as is.
+> Plug demo.md in as is.
 See it work.
 Let it explains itself.

 License: MIT